0xsuryansh/searchNBAMonorepo/README.md

-This is commit fixed previous issue
+This is commit fixed typo